opsdisk/pagodo/README.md

 Performing ~3800 search requests to Google as fast as possible will simply not work.
 Google will rightfully detect it as a bot and block your IP for a set period of time.
 In order to make the search queries appear more human, a couple of enhancements have been made.
 A pull request was made and accepted by the maintainer of the Python `google` module to allow for User-Agent randomization in the Google search queries.
 This feature is available in 1.9.3 (https://pypi.python.org/pypi/google) and allows you to randomize the different user agents used for each search.
 This emulates the different browsers used in a large corporate environment.

 The second enhancement focuses on randomizing the time between search queries.
 A minimum delay is specified using the `-e` option (default is 30.0 seconds) and a jitter factor is used to add time on to the minimum delay number.
-A list of 50 times is created and one is randomly appended to the minimum delay time for each Google dork search.
+A list of 50 jitter times is created and one is randomly appended to the minimum delay time for each Google dork search.

 ```python
 # Create an array of jitter values to add to delay, favoring longer search times.